 But the election is not for a few years

 If a seat becomes vacant mid-term (or if there are not enough candidates to fill all council seats at election time) the council will hold a by-election.
 In certain circumstances the council may then co-opt members to the council.

 If you need any further information please contact your local community, parish or town council.
-Alternatively you can contact your local county association of local councils or additional information on becoming a councillor can be found at the National Association.
+Alternatively you can contact the Norfolk Association of Local Councils or additional information on becoming a councillor can be found at the National Association of Local Councils.